Heping District, Taichung

 Heping District (和平區 (Hépíng Qū, Ho^{2}-p'ing^{2} Ch'ü^{1})) is a mountain indigenous district in eastern Taichung, Taiwan, and it is the largest district of Taichung City.
 It is also the largest district in Taiwan by area.
-It is the geographic center of Taiwan.
+It is the center of population of Taiwan.

 History

 After the handover of Taiwan from Japan to the Republic of China in 1945, Heping was organized as a Mountain indigenous township of Taichung County.
 On 7 June 1973, two northeast most villages of the township were separated to form a new county-level division, which was Lishan Constructing Administrative Bureau (梨山建設管理局).
 However, the bureau was dissolved on 18 February 1982 and the two villages were returned to the township.
 On 25 December 2010, Taichung County was merged with Taichung City and Heping was upgraded to a district of the city.

 Geography

 The district covers an area of 1037.82 km², making it the largest district in Taichung as well as in Taiwan.